syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

 ## Header and Footer in Maui SfAutoComplete

-We can provide Header and Footer view in the suggestion list in [`SfAutoComplete`] by enabling [`ShowDropDownHeaderView`] and [`ShowDropDownFooterView`].
+We can provide Header and Footer view in the dropdown in [`SfAutoComplete`] by enabling [`ShowDropDownHeaderView`] and [`ShowDropDownFooterView`].

 ## Header Content

-We can provide Header Content at the top of the AutoComplete's Suggestion box.[`DropDownHeaderView`] property is used to set the content of the header.
+We can provide Header Content at the top of the AutoComplete's dropdown.[`DropDownHeaderView`] property is used to set the content of the header.
 The height of the Header in the [`SfAutoComplete`] can be adjusted by the property [`DropDownHeaderViewHeight`].

 {% tabs %}